 Medicare is a state-run program.
 The program is funded partly by Medicare and Social Security taxes that are paid while you’re employed, the premiums you will pay, and the federal budget.
 The program has 4 parts: A, B, C, D. Parts A, and B are the core of the program that covers in-hospital and outpatient costs.

-Medicare Part C is another name for Medicare Advantage.
+Another one of the best healthcare insurance policies is Medicare Part C. Medicare Part C is another name for Medicare Advantage.
 It typically covers what part B covers, but also includes coverage for prescribed medications, as does Part D. It may also cover extra costs not included in the Original Medicare, such as routine dental, vision, or hearing care.

 What it exactly covers may differ from one provider to the other.
 Premiums go higher for Medicare Advantage.
-Parts C and D are purchased separately from Parts A and B. Companies that sell Medicare Advantage follow the rules of it, set forth by Medicare.
+Parts C and D are purchased separately from Parts A and B. Companies that sell Medicare Advantage follow the rules set forth by Medicare.